 Seedlings of each species were out-planted in the control and treatment areas at each site on the same day.
 Seedlings were placed at least 0.3 m apart from each other, and at least 0.5 m away from the fences in fenced treatments.
 Seedlings were haphazardly placed within the seedling plot since they had to be planted around rocky karst structures and roots from neighbouring trees.
 Fourteen seedlings of each species were planted in each treatment at each site, except for O. oppositifolia, a tree with large fruits and seeds, which had only nine seedlings planted per treatment.
 The species (C. papaya, M. citrifolia, and O. oppositifolia) planted during drier months (December through May) were watered every other day during the first few weeks following transplanting to ensure they successfully established.
 We monitored seedling mortality monthly, but we use the counts from the final survey conducted in July 2011, 15 months after the first species was transplanted and four months after the last, for the analysis.

-Since planting dates were staggered for each species, we first tested whether the effect of treatment (fenced or unfenced) depended on the length of time a seedling was growing by comparing a model including data from all species and a time by treatment interaction, with relevant submodels.
-After determining that the effect of the treatment was not dependent upon the duration of time seedlings were growing, we analysed seedling survival for each species separately.
+As planting dates were staggered for each species and the duration of growing time varied by species, we first used model comparison to test whether the effect of treatment (ungulates or no ungulates) was better explained by the length of time in the ground or by species.
+After determining that duration of time in the ground was a poor predictor of treatment effects compared to species, we assessed treatment effects for each of the six species individually..
 Seedling survival was compared for each planted species between fenced and unfenced plots, using generalized linear mixed effects models (lme4 package) in R [35,36].
 Fencing was considered a fixed effect, whereas site was considered a random effect.
 A factor was considered to have a significant effect on seedling survival if its inclusion reduced Akaike Information Criterion scores, corrected for smaller sample sizes (AICc), by more than two in the corresponding model [37].

 Germination from scats